jellerodenburg/super-py/README.md

 # Documentation

 ## buy
-Add a product you buy from a supplier to your store's inventory.
+Adds a product you buy from a supplier to your store's inventory.
 | arg  | description                      | input format         |
 | ---- | -------------------------------- | -------------- |
 | `-e` | expiration date of the product   | YYYY-MM-DD     |